All Episodes

 Yeah, sure.

-Pack your bags, that's great.
+Pack your bags.

-He is willing, it seems, to go at the media, not with a gingrich like gusto, but then who has that other than Newt?
+He is willing, it seems, to go at the media, not with a Gingrich-like gusto, but then who has that other than Newt.

-You know the rush phone number, one-eight hundred-282-2882-1800-282-2882.
+You know the rush phone number: 1-800-282-2882-1-800-282-2882.

 We should all be about making Romney better now.

-If you got problems with Romney, okay.
+If you got problems with Romney, okay, they no longer matter.

 They no longer matter.

-I I will hear nothing of hissy fits and and and and petulant tantrums, Oh my guy didn't win.
+I will hear nothing of hissy fits and petulant tantrums.

 Listen, I was a Santorum guy.